Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-One widely used distance metric $D$ in DRO for graphs is the Wasserstein distance \cite{zhang2021robust,chen2023uncertainty,sadeghi2021distributionally}.
-Specifically, Zhang, et al. \cite{zhang2021robust} propose a graph learning framework comprising two models based on two separate assumptions regarding data uncertainty.
-One model assumes that every distribution within the uncertainty set follows a Gaussian distribution, while the other operates without any priors.
-In another work \cite{wang2022distributionally}, the uncertainty set is defined in a Laplacian form.
-Besides, based on the assumption that nodes belonging to the same class follow the same underlying feature distribution, the Wasserstein distance is used to define the uncertainty set that includes the underlying distribution of node embeddings for each class \cite{chen2023uncertainty}.
+One widely used distance metric in DRO for graphs is the Wasserstein distance \cite{zhang2021robust,chen2023uncertainty,wang2022distributionally}.
+Specifically, Zhang, et al. \cite{zhang2021robust} propose a graph learning framework that instantiates DRO under two uncertainty assumptions: one variant models distributions within the uncertainty set using a Gaussian family, while the other adopts a nonparametric formulation without distributional priors.
+Beyond Wasserstein neighborhoods, Wang et al. \cite{wang2022distributionally} develop a moment-based DRO model for learning a graph Laplacian from noisy smooth signals.
+The key observation is that the expected smoothness risk is determined by the first two moments of the signal distribution, enabling an ambiguity set defined by neighborhoods around the empirical mean and covariance.
+It avoids estimating a full distribution, and thus works well when only limited samples are available, and it can yield more stable out-of-sample behavior by optimizing against worst-case distributions consistent with observed low-order statistics.
+Assuming that nodes belonging to the same class follow the same underlying feature distribution, the uncertainty set includes an underlying distribution of node embeddings (based on Wasserstein distance) for each class \cite{chen2023uncertainty}.

-Furthermore, some work \cite{wang2024distributionally,wu2024understanding} explore the connection between DRO (using the KL-divergence as the distance metric) and graph learning methods.
+Furthermore, some works \cite{wang2024distributionally,wu2024understanding} explore the connection between DRO (using the KL-divergence as the distance metric) and graph learning methods.
 Specifically, Wu et al. \cite{wu2024understanding} reveal that \textit{contrastive learning} implicitly performs DRO over the negative sampling distribution.
-Then they refine the ``worst-case distribution'' and assign new weights to negative samples (in contrastive learning).
-In another work \cite{wang2024distributionally}, \textit{LightGCN}\footnote{LightGCN only includes the neighborhood aggregation component, and excludes the feature transformation and nonlinear activation components. } \cite{he2020lightgcn} is proven to work as a graph smoothness regularizer within the DRO framework, enabling a regularization-based method that promotes model robustness and generalization.
+Wang et al. \cite{wang2024distributionally} prove that LightGCN \cite{he2020lightgcn} works as a graph smoothness regularizer within the DRO framework, enabling a regularization-based method that promotes robustness and generalization.